Keeping children safe from threats on the internet

 Providing internet safety training for children

 After identifying a gap in people’s understanding of how to navigate the internet safely, ChildFund Myanmar started its first ever online safety training sessions for children and young people in the country.
+This is supported by the Australian Government through the Australian NGO Cooperation Program (ANCP).

 As part of its Resilience Adolescents with Integrated Life Skills project in Dawei, ChildFund Myanmar are running a total of 21 training sessions in 10 state schools to educate students on issues such as cyberbullying, oversharing online and how to search for reliable sexual and reproductive health information.